 Disgruntled Kenyans took to social media yesterday night to condemn President Uhuru for failure to turn up to the presidential TV debate that saw The National Super Alliance (NASA) flag bearer Raila Odinga enjoy the 90-minute spotlight.

-Ironically, judging from Facebook posts and Tweets with regards to the issue, the most disappointed lot by Uhuru’s misdemeanor were his supporters.
+Ironically, judging from Facebook posts and Tweets with regards to the issue, the most disappointed lot by Uhuru’s misdemeanour were his supporters.

 The presidential TV debate had been organized by the country’s top media stations and was featuring all the eight presidential candidates.
 The first set of the debate featured the “less popular” six aspirants, even though only three turned up and then the last segment was to feature Raila and Uhuru, who are considered the two main horses on the road to Statehouse in the August elections.